tnaccarato/Poised-PMS/README.md

 # Poised Project Management System

 A project management system for a small structural engineering firm using OOP.
-The program reads data from the projects.txt file (or creates it if it does not exist) and generates a list from it, allowing the user to perform a range of functions.
+The program reads data from a database to generate a list of projects on which a number of functions can be performed.

 ## Menu